The John Innes Foundation Undergraduate Bursary Award Scheme

 • Enrolled on a full time, three-year, BSc (Hons) degree course in either Agriculture, Crop Production or Environmental Science.

-• The bursary student will pursue a career in the UK.
+• The student will pursue a career in the UK post-graduation.

 • The bursary may also be extended to second or third year students, where situations may have changed within the family, making them eligible in terms of financial need.